JavadBorhani/tcp-echo-server/README.md

 EchoClient:
-	This console application will generate multiple echo clients with the amount of echo request each client should make towards
-	the connected echo server based on the command line arguments passed in to application, it can be considered as 'LoadTest' application for echo servers.
+	This console application will generate multiple echo clients with the amount of echo request each client should make towards the connected echo server based on the command line arguments passed in to application, it can be considered as 'LoadTest' application for echo servers.

+### Issues
+	1- Half-opened and closed connections
+	2- Handling the message as events Is less performant
+	3- Backbone reconnect and buffering the incomming messages 4- ConcurrentCollection should be replaced either with more optimized version or C# concurrent containers

 ### How To Build